An Easy Aperol Spritz Recipe, Plus A No-Fail Spritz Guide

 1 lemon wheel or wedge for garnish

 Martini Fiero is a new product to Canada and, so far, is only available at the LCBO and SAQ—prices vary between $22.45 and $27.95.
-Jackson Triggs Reserve is available at BCLiquor, an the LCBO in the $15-$17 range.
+Jackson Triggs Reserve is available at the LCBO for $18.

 Even though bartenders and drinks writers have championed Cynar for years, this bitter-sweet spirit made from artichokes (yes, really) is still under the radar.
 It blends perfectly with a pink cava, such as the new Segura Viudas Brut Rosé.